MasterLinux/ClassLoader/README.md

 ```

 ###Invoke method
 You can also invoke methods.
+It is possible to pass positional and named parameter.
+To access methods you have to use the `methods` collection provided by the loader instance.

 ```dart
 class AudioFile {